ELI-Data-Mining-Group/PELIC-dataset/README.md

 <br>

 ### Download instructions
 To download the dataset, we strongly recommend using [GitHub](https://github.com/) and [cloning the entire repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 This will provide you will all the files on your local computer.
+Because of the file sizes, it is necessary to use [git-lfs](https://git-lfs.com/) (Git Large File Storage).

 To download a file without using a GitHub account, follow the procedure below:
 1. Click on the filename you wish to download, e.g. `PELIC_compiled.csv`.